 a : b = c : d → a : c = b : d and d : b = c : a

-Example: When A is divided by 5, the result will be equal to the result when you divide B by 2.
+Example: When A is divided by 5, the result will equal the result when you divide B by 2.
 What is the result if you divide A by B?

 Solution: The problem sounds tricky since we have no idea what the values of A and B are.
-However, using the third property of proportion, we can determine the result when we divide A by B.
+However, we can determine the result by dividing A by B using the third property of proportion.

-A divided by 5 can be written as A⁄5, which can then be expressed into a ratio as A : 5.
+A divided by five can be written as A⁄5, which can then be expressed into a ratio of A : 5.

-Meanwhile, B divided by 2 can be written as B⁄2, which can then be expressed into a ratio as B : 2.
+Meanwhile, B divided by 2 can be written as B⁄2, which can then be expressed into a ratio of B : 2.